piallai/glove/doc/readme/App/CLI/CLI_GUI.md

 ./main -glove "path-to-parametrization-file"
 ```

+#### Parameters file and CLI arguments

-In this case, one can add parameter arguments that will replace those loaded in the parametrization file.
+One can add parameter arguments that will replace those loaded in the parametrization file.

-Considering the example above, it means that:
+Such as:

 ```cpp
 ./main -glove CLI_parameters.json -I /foo/foo/path
 ```

-is not equivalent to:
+which is equivalent to:

 ```cpp
 ./main -glove -I /foo/foo/path
 ```

-For the first command, the parameters contained in *CLI_parameters.json* are being loaded and the *-I* parameter is being assigned another value.
+For the two commands, the parameters contained in *CLI_parameters.json* are being loaded and the *-I* parameter is being assigned another value.

-For the second command, the default autosaved *CLI_parameters.json* is being ignored since a parameter argument is provided.
+#### Reset to default parameters

+To reset to default parameters, the autosaved parameters file can be removed.

 ###### Without GUI